 This position alone is, unfortunately, one that will produce added stress to the body and more specifically the spinal column.
-In order to combat this additional stress, it’s imperative to take the necessary measures to ensure that your posture is correct and also that lower back is properly supported.
+In order to combat this additional stress, it’s imperative to take the necessary measures to ensure that your posture is correct and also that your lower back is properly supported.

 What is an Ergonomic Chair?

 a chair becomes ergonomic when it specifically adapts to its user’s size, workstation, and daily tasks.
-In other words, an office chair that is specifically designed around persons overall productivity can be correctly labeled as ergonomic.
+In other words, an office chair that is specifically designed around a person’s overall productivity can be correctly labeled as ergonomic.

 So How Do I Choose the Right Ergonomic Chair Then?